ccakarolotw/Deep-reinforment-learning-Unity-Reacher-environment-DDPG/README.md

 # Deep-reinforment-learning-Unity-Reacher-environment-DDPG
 This project uses DDPG implemented in Pytorch to solve the Unity Reacher environment.
-The environment is solved in 238 episodes.
+The environment is considered solved if the score (average over 100 episodes and all the parallel arms) is >30.

 ## Unity Reacher Environment
 The agent controls a double-jointed arm to move to goal locations and keep it there.
 The agent recieve +0.1 reward for every time stamp the arm is in the goal location.
 The observation space has 33 variables and the action space has 4 continuous variables.